After purchasing your projector, what’s next? Do you just turn it on and point it towards your screen?

 Other factors to consider are your lens shift, and the presence of power outlets.

 Some projectors don’t have lens shift or keystone correction functions.
-They should be installed directly in front of the screen to display the picture perfectly.
+They have to be installed directly in front of the screen to display the picture perfectly.

 Conclusion